powerman/migrate/README.md

 shell will be started and user should either fix the error and `exit` from shell to continue migration, or `exit 1` from shell to interrupt migration and restore previous-before-this-migration version from backup.

+## Supported operations

+### VERSION

+Must have exactly one param (version number).
+Some symbols are not allowed in version numbers: special (0x00-0x1F,0x7F), both slash, all three quotes, ?, \* and space.

+Multiline param not supported.

+This is delimiter between sequences of migrate operations.

+Each file must contain 'VERSION' operation before any migrate operations (i.e. before first 'VERSION' operation only 'DEFINE', 'DEFINE2' and 'DEFINE4' operations are allowed).

+All operations after last 'VERSION' operation will be ignored.

+### before\_upgrade

+### upgrade

+### downgrade

+### after\_downgrade

+These operations must be always used in pairs: first must be one of 'before\_upgrade' or 'upgrade' operation, second must be one of 'downgrade' or 'after\_downgrade' or 'RESTORE' operations.

+These four operations may have zero or more params and optional multiline param.
+If they won't have any params at all they'll be processed like they have one (empty) multiline param.

+Their params will be executed as a single shell command at different stages of migration process and in different order:

+- On each migration only commands between two nearest VERSION operations will be processed.
+- On upgrading (migrate forward from previous VERSION to next VERSION) will be executed all 'before\_upgrade' operations in forward order then all 'upgrade' operations in forward order.
+- On downgrading (migrate backward from next VERSION to previous) will be executed all 'downgrade' operations in backward order, then all 'after\_downgrade' operations in backward order.

+Shell command to use will be:

+- If operation has one or more params - first param will become executed command name, other params will become command params.

+    If operation also has multiline param then it content will be saved into temporary file and name of that file will be added at end of command's params.

+- Else multiline param will be saved into temporary file (after shebang `#!/path/to/bash -ex` if first line of multiline param doesn't start with `#!`), which will be made executable and run without any params.

+### RESTORE

+Doesn't support any params, neither usual nor multiline.

+Can be used only after 'before\_upgrade' or 'upgrade' operations.

+When one or more 'RESTORE' operations are used between some 'VERSION' operations then all 'downgrade' and 'after\_downgrade' operations between same 'VERSION' operations will be ignored and on downgrading previous version will be restored from backup.

+### DEFINE

+This operation must have only one non-multiline param - name of defined macro.
+This name must not be same as one of existing operation names, both documented here or created by one of previous 'DEFINE' or 'DEFINE2' or 'DEFINE4' operations.

+Next operation must be one of 'before\_upgrade', 'upgrade', 'downgrade' or 'after\_downgrade' - it will be substituted in place of all next operations matching name of this macro.

+When substituting macro it may happens what both this macro definition have some normal params and multiline param, and substituted operation also have some it's own normal params and multiline param.
+All these params will be combined into single command and it params in this way:

+- If macro definition doesn't have any params - params of substituted operation will be handled as usually for 'upgrade' etc. operations.
+- If macro definition have some params - they will be handled as usually for 'upgrade' etc. operations, so we'll always get some command and optional params for it.

+    Next, all normal params of substituted command (if any) will be appended to that command params.

+    Next, if substituted command have multiline param then it will be saved to temporary file and name of that file will be appended to that command params.

+### DEFINE2

+Work similar to DEFINE, but require two next operations after it: first must be one of 'before\_upgrade' or 'upgrade', and second must be one of 'downgrade' or 'after\_downgrade'.

+Params of both operations will be combined with params of substituted operation as explained above.

+### DEFINE4

+Work similar to DEFINE, but require four next operations after it: first must be 'before\_upgrade', second - 'upgrade', third - 'downgrade', fourth
+\- 'after\_downgrade'.

+Params of all four operations will be combined with params of substituted operation as explained above.

 # SUPPORT